dtscalibration/python-dts-calibration/docs/examples/notebooks/03Calculate_variance_Stokes.ipynb.rst

                                           sections=sections,
                                           use_statsmodels=False)
-    print("The variance of the Stokes signal along the reference sections " "is approximately {}".format(I_var))
+    print("The variance of the Stokes signal along the reference sections " "is approximately {} on a {} sec acquisition time".format(I_var, ds.userAcquisitionTimeFW.data[0]))

 .. parsed-literal::

-    The variance of the Stokes signal along the reference sections is approximately 40.15998656786007
+    The variance of the Stokes signal along the reference sections is approximately 40.15998656786007 on a 2.0 sec acquisition time

 .. code:: ipython3